 |Prison population rate (per 100,000 of national population)|| |

-based on an estimated national population of 12.45 million at end of September 2015 (from United Nations figures)
+based on an estimated national population of 13.92 million at December 2019 (from United Nations figures)

 |Pre-trial detainees / remand prisoners (percentage of prison population)|| |